 Could you imagine?!
 The horror!

-Nick: Drum and bass has always been a saturated market when it comes to DJ-ing; gigs are especially hard to come by these days.
-What is your advice to the younger generation of kids trying to get some play time?
+Nick: Drum and bass have always been a saturated market when it comes to DJ-ing; gigs are especially hard to come by these days.
+What is your advice to the younger generation of kids trying to get some playtime?
 How about the older generation who have experience but feel they’re being overlooked?

-To the old heads still aiming to produce and perform… please make an attempt to open your vision to what’s currently happening in your branch of dance music, especially if it’s Drum & Bass.
-Old-school nights happen few and far between, and as fun as they are when they happen, are a gimmick at best.
-An integration of the music of the past with the music of the future is the best way to keep it relevant.
+To the old heads still aiming to produce and perform… please attempt to open your vision to what’s currently happening in your branch of dance music, especially if it’s Drum & Bass.
+Old-school nights happen few and far between, and as fun, as they are when they happen, are a gimmick at best.
+Integration of the music of the past with the music of the future is the best way to keep it relevant.

 Nick: Who are three drum and bass producers very few people know about right now, but you feel are likely to become household names a year from now?
 Which long-established producer is your biggest influence?

 Shawn/FDOT: I don’t know if many D&B producers will ever become names that transcend the genre’s following, but I know a few that are definitely doing great things:

 Fred V & Grafix: They produce uplifting dancefloor D&B of the finest caliber, can’t wait to see them in the Middle East next month!
 Their music sounds like they truly learned from their contemporaries.
 Forward-thinking with dance appeal.